sgmurphy/wordpress-plugins/wt-woocommerce-sequential-order-numbers/README.txt

 == Changelog ==

+= 1.6.4 10-07-2024 =
+* [Compatibility] - Tested OK with WooCommerce 9.0.2.
+* [Compatibility] - Tested OK with WordPress 6.5.5.
+* [Enhancement] - Improved order search using order number on WooCommerce orders listing page.

 = 1.6.3 11-06-2024 =
-* [Imp] - A new search filter option based on order numbers has been added to the WooCommerce orders page.
+* [Add] - A new search filter option based on order numbers has been added to the WooCommerce orders page.
 * [Compatibility] - Tested OK with WooCommerce 8.9.3.
 * [Compatibility] - Tested OK with WordPress 6.5.4.